 There are important implications of such narrative links.
 One particular linkage deserves special consideration — the identification of the “land” and the Garden of Eden.
 The link between Genesis 1 and 2 casts considerable light on the author’s purpose in these creation accounts.
 If chapters 1 and 2 recount the same event, then the “land” where the Garden of Eden is located in chapter 2 is identified with the “land” which God makes in chapter 1.
 Moreover if the “land” where the Garden of Eden is located is the promised land of the patriarchal narratives, then the focus of the creation account is that same “land.”
 If I am right, then Genesis 1 is an account of God’s preparation of the Promised Land.
 One can easily see how a later writer such as Jeremiah would have drawn the conclusion that Genesis 1 was specifically about God’s preparation of the promised land (see Jeremiah 27:5).

-After a discussion of Genesis 1:1 establishing that God created all things from nothing Sailhamer continues to build a case for how we should view the author’s intent in how he has constructed Genesis 1 and 2: (pg 92)
+After a discussion of Genesis 1:1 affirming that God created all things from nothing “in the beginning” Sailhamer continues to build a case for how to understand the author’s intent in the construction of Genesis 1 and 2:

 “However, the viewpoint of the writer shifts considerably in the second verse.
 IN the rest of Genesis 1 and 2, the writer is no longer focuses on God’s creation of the universe but on the Promised Land, Israel’s homeland.
 As he writes the whole of this account, the author wants us to think both about God’s creation of the universe and about the Promised Land.